The largest, cheapest source of new electricity in New England

 - Generate ~ 3 billion kWh/year of renewable energy, enough to supply ~ 450,000 electricity customers

-- Achieve ~ 1.3 billion tons CO2 avoidance/year, equivalent of removing ~ 260,000 passenger vehicles annually
+- Achieve ~ 1.3 million tons CO2 avoidance/year, equivalent of removing ~ 260,000 passenger vehicles annually

 Where will King Pine Wind be located?

 King Pine Wind will be centered in and around Webbertown Township, west/northwest of Houlton, generally north of 1-95 in the area between Route 1 and Route 11 on actively managed, private commercial timberland.

 How many acres will King Pine Wind require?

 King Pine Wind will encompass approximately 4,500 new and previously cleared acres for roads, turbine pads, and electrical lines (subject to final engineering).
 Where possible, the project will utilize approximately 500 miles of existing logging roads within the project area and except for new graveled roads, parking areas, substations, and project offices, most of the land utilized will be maintained as trees and shrubs.

 How will King Pine Wind impact recreation in the area?